SylphAI-Inc/AdalFlow/lightrag/lightrag/optim/README.md

 We could potentially split it into two levels of inheritance.

 (1) [BaseComponent] component without parameters as a way in adalflow to visualize the whole pipeline. even the optimizer as most of them are using llm.
 This basecomponent will not have to be related to parameters at all.
 (2) [Component] component with parameters (module),training as a building block to the actual task pipeline. => name it "Module".
-To make it able to use text-gradient, it will also be marked as a ``GradFunction``.
+To make it able to use text-gradient, it will also be marked as a ``GradComponent``.

 # Problem of Text-grad now